canonical/rockcraft/docs/how-to/rockcraft-pack-action.rst

 .. literalinclude:: code/rockcraft-pack-action/rockcraft-pack.yaml
     :language: yaml

 Commit and push the changes.
 This will trigger a new workflow run using Rockcraft to pack your ROCK based on the ``rockcraft.yaml`` file at your project's root.

-To know how to publish this ROCK outside the GitHub build environment, and how to pass additional inputs parameters to this action, please refer to the `action's documentation <https://github.com/canonical/craft-actions#rockcraft-pack>`_.
+To learn how to publish this ROCK outside the GitHub build environment and how to pass additional input parameters to this action, please refer to the `action's documentation <https://github.com/canonical/craft-actions#rockcraft-pack>`_.